Back to Leiflucky

 *From the Vikings point of view being slave masters would have been the worst thing possible.
 That would have been a slavery in itself.

-We even found administering people in normal jobs as being quite distateful.
+We even found administering people in normal jobs as being quite distasteful.
 Nobody had any political aspirations in Viking culture.
 As far as my family being head of the Althing, we always voted for another family to try to get out of the job (but it never worked and we got stuck in it).

 I should write the person who is now the Althing director in Iceland ask them if they feel the same way about the job as I did.

 Those people are what they refer to as slaves but really were not as they could all leave whenever they wanted and take the money that they made.
 We gave a big bonus if they fulfilled their contract.
 We gave a partial bonus I think if they brought in a replacement to fill their position and contract.
-Also, they could not leave in the winter but nobody could because of ice and the nothern storms.
+Also, they could not leave in the winter but nobody could because of ice and the northern storms.

 The Archangel Gabriel just came back from where ever he was for the last two days and told me that in ancient times the Icelandic word used for we more recently used for 'slave' meant 'working for another'.
 Everyone was included in the category except those did not work for others or those in the Viking government.
-He says there are 'incidents on record of captains of trading ships being refered to as 'slave'.
+He says there are 'incidents on record of captains of trading ships being referred to as 'slave'.
 Being the captain it is obvious the word has to mean something else or that 'slave' would just sail away.

 I know that the sagas refer to Leif being educated by a 'slave' named Thyrker.